Notification of status as a GB-based downstream user or distributor under EU REACH

 - Manufacturers, formulators and article producers based outside of GB that wish to appoint a GB-based OR (after the end of the transition period) to notify on behalf of their GB-based importers.

 If you were not previously a registrant, downstream user or distributor under EU REACH, and you wish to import chemicals into GB for the first time, you will be required to submit a new registration under UK REACH.

 Downstream User Import Notification (DUIN)

-GB-based companies that were downstream users or distributors prior to the end of the transition period, under EU REACH, will become importers at the point that when UK REACH enters into force.
+GB-based companies that were downstream users or distributors prior to the end of the transition period, under EU REACH, will become importers at the point when UK REACH enters into force.
 Article 127E of the statutory instrument (SI) implementing REACH in the UK provides the transitional provision for these GB-based legal entities.

-Downstream users and distributors under EU REACH are able to notify The Agency regarding the substances that they wish to continue importing into GB from the EU.
+Downstream users and distributors under EU REACH are able to notify HSE regarding the substances that they wish to continue importing into GB from the EU.
 This notification must be made within the first 300 days after end of the transition period.
 Once the notification is completed, your registration obligation is effectively deferred until up to 6 years plus 300 days after the end of the transition period.
 If you opt not to submit a notification, then either a full registration would be due for any substances imported at or above 1 tonne per year, or that import must cease.
 A non-GB based manufacturer, formulator or article producer can appoint a GB-based OR to submit notifications under Article 127E on behalf of their GB-based importers.
 This OR can only be appointed once UK REACH is in force.
 GB-based importers that were regarded as downstream users due to the appointment of an EU-based OR (under EU REACH) are also able to notify under Article 127E.
 A newly appointed GB-based OR can also make this notification on their behalf.

 A downstream user import notification (DUIN) is not a pre-registration.
 The concept of pre-registrations does not exist under UK REACH.